mvysny/vaadin-on-kotlin/docs/gettingstartedjpa.md

   browse for sources in your Intellij IDEA.

 While the Dependency Injection (DI) itself is not hard to grok, it comes with unfortunate consequences:
 * The DI forces the programmer to create Services/DAOs even for tiny CRUD operations.
-While having Services may be a desirable practice in larger project, it is overkill for simple projects.
+While having Services is a desirable practice in larger project, it is overkill for simple projects.
 * The DI requires you to run on a DI container, such as a JavaEE server, or tons of Spring libraries.
 While that's nothing new for a seasoned Java developer, this is overwhelming for a newbie which is just starting with the web app development.